Search Results for: website

 Now before we proceed, Shopify made an update with their API where they version their API quarterly also known as API versioning.
 It is important to know that Shopify will always make updates to their API so if you are developing Shopify apps, then you should also keep your apps updated.

-Update in 2023
+Update in 2024

-If you’re not aware, Shopify is encouraging most developers to create Shopify apps through their CLI and so, if you’re interested to learn how to create Shopify apps using Shopify CLI and PHP/Laravel, we’ve managed to compile a series of videos teaching how to create Shopify apps in Laravel.
+If you’re not aware, Shopify is encouraging most developers to create Shopify apps through their Shopify CLI and so, if you’re interested to learn how to create Shopify apps using Shopify CLI and PHP/Laravel, we’ve managed to compile a series of videos teaching how to create Shopify apps in Laravel.

 What is Shopify?

 Shopify is one of the most popular e-commerce platforms and provides a great opportunity for developers to build and monetize their own web applications.
 With the ever-evolving technology, building Shopify apps has become easier and more efficient thanks to Shopify CLI.
-In this blog, we’ll explore the latest technologies and tools for creating Shopify apps in 2023.
+In this blog, we’ll explore the latest technologies and tools for creating Shopify apps in 2024.

 But first…